tposney/midi-qol/README.md

 hitContent is just html, so you could insert whatever you want in any of the divs above.

 ## Some Tricks you can do...
 This is just a place where I'll write down some ideas that I think are cute.
-I'll assume that DAE/times-up is avaialable as well.
+I'll assume that DAE/times-up is available as well.

 * DAE has an option, Force Display on Token which enables passive effects to display the effect image on the token when active similarly to how non-transfer effects behave.

 * Activation Conditions can be useful to tailor effects without requiring additional macro code.
-Activation Condition is checked when the config setting for Roll Other Damage is set to activation and allows fine tuning of bonus damage, think slayer items.
-The Active Effect Condition allows you apply active effects to targets, e.g. mace of disruption only frightens undead, use ```['fiend', 'undead'].includes('@raceOrType')``` to only apply active effects to undead.
+Activation Condition is checked when the config setting for Roll Other Damage is set to activation and allows fine-tuning of bonus damage, think slayer items.
+The Active Effect Condition allows you to apply active effects to targets, e.g. mace of disruption only frightens undead, use ```['fiend', 'undead'].includes('@raceOrType')``` to only apply active effects to undead.

 * Items/Weapons that do full damage and a save to avoid application of an effect (like blinded).
 Set full damage save (on a weapon it's a property on anything else the text "full damage on save").
 Add Blinded as a "Status Effect" active effect to the item.

 * Attacks that do some damage and a save for additional damage (like spider's poisonous bite).
-You need to enable the midi-qol setting "Roll Other Damage on rwak/mwak).
+You need to enable the midi-qol setting "Roll Other Damage on rwak/mwak".
 Set the "Other Damage" to the poison damage.
 Midi will notice that the attack has other damage to roll and apply the saving throw to the "Other Damage" rather than the main damage.
 (Special Trick, if the other damage field is blank AND the weapon does not have the versatile type set midi will roll the versatile damage instead - this is because the dnd5e SRD chooses to make this damage versatile - which I think is wrong).

-* The activation condition setting on Roll Other damage... makes implementing special condition items pretty easy, like slayer weapns - use the condition to check the target type and the "Other" damage will get rolled if it matches. "@raceOrType".includes("dragon") is a simple sample condtion for dragon slaying.
+* The activation condition setting on Roll Other damage... makes implementing special condition items pretty easy, like slayer weapons - use the condition to check the target type and the "Other" damage will get rolled if it matches. "@raceOrType".includes("dragon") is a simple sample condition for dragon slaying.

 * Active Auras can be very useful for proximity effects.
 If you make the aura effect a midi-qol OverTime effect, the tricky while within 10 feet of X take damage on the start of your turn (with or without a save) are very easy to implement.
 The effect will be removed when the target moves away from the aura generating token but the damage will only get rolled at the right time.
 Flaming Sphere (in the midi-qol sample items uses this trick) and also summons a token for the sphere with the aura effect on the sphere.

 * How to set the special duration of an effect.
 There are lots of various ways to expire a condition (too many to list here) but one common problem is setting an effect to expire at the start of the targets next turn/next attack by the caster.
 If you don't specify a seconds/rounds/turns duration as well, then the default of 1 round will apply, which may be before the special duration expires.
 So if putting a special duration make sure to set the duration of the effect to be larger than the special duration will take to happen.
-If the item generating the effect has a duration that will get used if there is no time based duration specified.
+If the item generating the effect has a duration that will get used if there is no time-based duration specified.

 * A clever idea from